Sebiworld/AppApi/README.md

 However `http://yourhost.test/api/test` is not going to work, since this route needs Authentification (if you activated it in your settings).

+> It is generally a good idea, to use a secure HTTPS connection in production environments, especially if you transmit sensitive user data!

 All you routes are defined under /site/api/Routes.php.
 This folder will be created while you install the module (in case it's not, you can find the example content in the modules folder of this module under `apiTemplate`).
 To add new routes, just add items to the array in the following format:

 ```php